Chatanga/DuneImmorality/README.md

 # Rakis Rising Mod for Tabletop Simulator

-An evolution of Dune Uprising (a simplified and undisclosed port of Spice Flow) to bring back some advanced features of Spice Flow.
+An evolution of Dune Uprising to bring back some advanced features of Spice Flow.

 ![Capture](captures/capture-1.jpg)